fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/plugins/notifications/notificationsTask.rst

 .. important::
    Notifications relies on the last executable date.
+   Notifications relies on the last executable date.
+   Notifications relies on the last executable date.
-   When running the task for the first time, no previous executable date exists.
+I doniddddddddd   When running the task for the first time, no previous executable date exists.
    As a protective measure, you must execute the task manually once to create an initial "last execute" timestamp.
 This timestamp will serve as the basis for triggering notifications in subsequent executions.